blutorange/multiproperties-maven-plugin/README.md

 * The `Text File Handler` is not supported as of now.
 The Eclipse add-on seems to be broken currently and does not generate the text files (or rather, the generated files only contain `nullnullnull...`).
 If anybody needs this and knows the format of these generated text files, open an issue and let me know.

-Other than that, it should generate the same output as the Eclipse addon, including the following "quirks":
+Other than that, it should generate the same output as the Eclipse addon, including the following "quirks" (see the Simple properties handler below if you don't care about producing exactly the same output as the Eclipse add-on):

 * When `Write disabled properties as comment` is turned on and a multiline property is disabled, the Eclipse addon fails to properly comment lines other than the first line of the multiline property, which is a bug.
 This plugin adds